|

 30. representative

-serving to represent or typify
+serving to typify

 Democracy